AdrSkapars/uom_policy_dataset/Credit Control Policy.md

 All non-collectable debt over 365 days overdue will be recommended for write off, unless the debt has been referred onto an external third part agency for recovery.
 All recommendations for write off will be fully communicated to, and agreed with, the Head of Transaction Services, and borne centrally.

 Any invoices which have been raised without compliance with the University’s procedures e.g. failure to obtain a purchase order document from the customer, and which remains unpaid after it becomes overdue, should be credited by the Faculties/Areas.
-# All queries raised by the customer

-in relation to disputed goods and services must be resolved wherever possible within 5 working days of receiving the query and the Credit Control Team emailed with the resolution.
+All queries raised by the customer in relation to disputed goods and services must be resolved wherever possible within 5 working days of receiving the query and the Credit Control Team emailed with the resolution.

-# Faculties/Areas in negotiation with Customers

-in regards to debt must invite/involve the Credit Control Manager in any discussions.
+If Faculties/Areas are in negotiation with Customers in regards to debt they must invite/involve the Credit Control Manager in any discussions.
 In exceptional circumstances arrangements of repayment of debt may be allowed.
 This will require the express written approval of the Head of Transactional Services or the Credit Control Manager.

 # Accommodation and Other charges